 Greetings from another week in transition between 2015 and 2016.
-In this week’s ecommerce news and tips, we’ll be again covering many ecommerce resolutions, analysis and projections for both the last year and the very exciting next.
+In this week’s e-commerce news and tips, we’ll be again covering many e-commerce resolutions, analysis, and projections for both the last year and the very exciting next.

-So, sit back, and enjoy our digest of must-read bits of ecommerce news and tips from last week, and don’t forget to take your notes to take your actions right after reading this!
+So, sit back, and enjoy our digest of must-read bits of e-commerce news and tips from last week, and don’t forget to take your notes to take your actions right after reading this!

 2015 was the year of mobile, and guess what, 2016 is also going to be the year of mobile.
 (Like other years 2014,2013 etc.) In short, we’ll have no lack of mobile commerce in the news.

-Econsultancy just published the analysis of the biggest mobile trends from 2015 and if you read this piece from Retail Touch Points, which covers the tactics on how to handle the 2016’s mobile challenges right after that, I think you are quite covered in terms of mobile strategies while moving on to another year of ecommerce.
+Econsultancy just published the analysis of the biggest mobile trends from 2015 and if you read this piece from Retail Touch Points, which covers the tactics on how to handle the 2016’s mobile challenges right after that, I think you are quite covered in terms of mobile strategies while moving on to another year of e-commerce.

 Before moving into another year, it’s worth taking a deep look into what 2015 brought into our public retail knowhow.
-Retailwire’s recent piece asks “What did 2015 Mean For Retail?” and finds out hints of online-offline brand integrity, which also signals the increase value of omnichannel strategies in ecommerce.
+Retailwire’s recent piece asks “What did 2015 Mean For Retail?” and finds out hints of online-offline brand integrity, which also signals the increased value of omnichannel strategies in ecommerce.

 As we caught the idea of New Year fully in the air, it’s worth to take a look at another article by RetailWire, which again asks a nice question tackling our minds’ omni-channel lobs: “What would happen if stores were open in Christmas?”.